Table of Contents

 Few organizations have enough sales managers with enough time on their hands to repeatedly practice role playing with their sales teams, or even to review and send feedback on recorded practice pitches.
 You need a way to encourage your sales teams to rehearse their pitches over and over again, and also to deliver consistent and useful feedback that points out their weak points and helps to strengthen them.

 Technology can help, in the form of one of the newest sales productivity tools to be created, with the help of artificial intelligence.
-AI to the rescue, in the form of a very sophisticated, but surprisingly simple to use, AI sales coaching.
+AI to the rescue, in the form of a very sophisticated, but surprisingly simple to use, artificial intelligence sales coaching.

 Top sales teams are using this technology to solve the big challenges in business: